mrishu/mtech-dissertation/chapter/4-hypothesis.typ

 + Firstly, for each query, we measure the similarity between IEQ and the QE variants (using similarities described later).
 + For each query we make two lists of length 80,
   - one containing the similarity of each QE variant to the IEQ,
-  - the other containing the corresponding APs acheived by each QE variant.
+  - the other containing the corresponding APs achieved by each QE variant.
     ```
     qid:
       similarity_list = [sim_variant_1, sim_variant_2, ..., sim_variant_80]